 Have you ever wondered just how many gallons of alcohol are consumed in our country each year?
 Think of all the beer consumed during football games, all the alcohol served at parties and in bars, all the wine being served in restaurants, and the list goes on endlessly.
-Collectively, the amount is enough to support the statement that our country is drowning in Alcohol Addiction.
+Collectively, the amount of alcohol consumption in the US is enough to support the statement that our country is drowning in alcohol.

 - Americans consumed 6.3 billion gallons of beer last year